 Skully is freaking gorgeous to look at.
 The world is so colourful and well-detailed with an almost claymation look to it, especially with Skully himself and the clay Forms (as they’re clay).
 Every new chapter introduced new environments and textures which I’d not seen before, greatly enhancing the variety and visual eye-candy within the game.
 I often found myself just rolling around and trying to line myself up for some decent pictures.
 Speaking of, if you press R1 whilst as Skully, he’ll lock himself on looking at the camera for a selfie (you also get a trophy) – yet there’s no photo mode!
 This game is begging for a photo mode.

 The music varies based on where you are and really captures the atmosphere and gameplay at that particular moment.
 In terms of the voice acting and the dialogue – I loved it.
-Each deity has their own personality which is well represented and the dialogue is both funny and interesting to follow.
+Each deity has its own personality which is well represented and the dialogue is both funny and interesting to follow.
 I love how Terry constantly complains at Skully for talking too much and messing things up via conversations, even though Skully is mute!

 The game also looks fantastic on my PS4 Pro in 4K mode – I’m not sure what the actual resolution is, but even when I got Skully right up in front of the screen, I couldn’t see any jaggies or distortion – it ‘may’ actually be 4K (if not then it’s pretty close).
 The framerate is also super smooth (it feels like 60fps but it could be 30 with motion blur to make it appear smoother).
 I felt a few minor dips, as in they only lasted for a second when trophies unlocked, but other than that, it’s as smooth as a babies bottom!